 1. INTRODUCTION

 Sesame (Sesamum indicum L.) is one of the most ancient oilseed crops, valued for its high-quality oil and rich nutritional content and resilience to drought and heat, making it vital for food, health, and livelihood security in many tropical and subtropical regions (Prasad, 2002).
-In Bangladesh, sesame plays a crucial role in the agricultural economy as a high-value, short-duration crop well-suited to marginal environments and cropping system intensification for both domestic use and export, yet national yields remain constrained by narrow genetic bases and suboptimal cultivar adaptation.
-The genetic diversity of sesame germplasm is essential for crop improvement, as it provides a reservoir of traits that can be used to develop superior varieties with improved yield, quality, and stress tolerance.
+In Bangladesh, sesame plays a crucial role in the agricultural economy as a high-value, short-duration crop well-suited to marginal environments, and its intensification would be beneficial for both domestic uses and exports.
+However, national yields remain constrained by a narrow genetic base and suboptimal cultivar adaptation.
+The genetic diversity of sesame germplasm is crucial for crop improvement, as it provides a reservoir of traits that can be utilised to develop superior varieties with enhanced yield, quality, and stress tolerance.

 Morphological characterization is a fundamental step in the evaluation of genetic diversity in plant germplasm.
 It allows for the identification of phenotypic traits that can be associated with specific environmental adaptations, disease resistance, or other desirable agronomic characteristics.
-In Bangladesh, the diversity of sesame germplasm has not been fully explored, leaving a significant gap in the understanding of the crop's genetic resources.
+In Bangladesh, the diversity of sesame germplasm has not been fully explored, resulting in a considerable gap in understanding the crop's genetic resources.

 The assessment of genetic diversity through morphological characterization is a crucial step in harnessing the potential of sesame for crop improvement programs (Pandey et al., 2015).
 It enables the identification of traits related to yield, quality, and environmental adaptability.
 The use of DUS (Distinctiveness, Uniformity, and Stability) descriptors, a standardized framework for plant variety characterization, allows for a detailed and systematic evaluation of phenotypic traits (Kwon et al., 2005).
 DUS descriptors provide a reliable method to differentiate between germplasm accessions and are vital for breeders to select varieties with desirable agronomic traits.
 According to the International Union for Protection of New Plant Varieties (UPOV), new characteristics for varietal characterization must be clearly defined, standardized, minimally influenced by the environment, and accessible to breeders at reasonable costs.
 Morphological characterization requires thorough documentation of plant and seed traits, which is currently lacking in sesame.